phpipam/php-snmptraps/README.md

 and edit the config file to match your settings.

-3. Set mod_rewrite
+3.Set mod_rewrite

 mod_rewrite is required for snmptraps.
 Example here:

 http://phpipam.net/documents/prettified-links-with-mod_rewrite/

-4. Import database schema
+4.Import database schema

 Now you have to import chema for mysql database with following command: